beetbox/beets/docs/plugins/lastgenre.rst

 you prefer to use a *list* of popular genre tags, you can increase the number of the ``count`` config option.

 Lists of up to *count* genres will then be used instead of single genres.
-The genres are separated by commas by default, but you can change this with the ``separator`` config option.

 `Last.fm`_ provides a popularity factor, a.k.a. *weight*, for each tag ranging from 100 for the most popular tag down to 0 for the least popular.